familiarcat/temporal-wake/temporal_wake_novel.md

 “Neighbors,” she said.
 “Not guardians.
 Not conquerors.
 People who understand how to share a kitchen.”

 Reeves made a sound that might have been a laugh if she believed in laughter.
 “A kitchen,” she repeated under her breath, as if testing a new tactic.

+The word disarmed him.
+Kitchens were his mother’s domain: stew on the stove, the radio low, a list on the wall of who washed and who dried.
+Duty made domestic.
+He looked at Reeves—the most precise mind he’d ever deployed—and saw exhaustion under the edge.

+“Major,” he said softly, so the bridge did not have to hear him be human, “when this is over, you and I are going to argue about chore charts.”

+“Sir?”

+“We’ll build a Peacekeepers’ manual,” he said.
+“Section One: Kitchens.
+Section Two: Corridors you do not aim guns down.”

+Something in her shoulders let go.
+“I’ll draft it,” she said.
+“With footnotes.”

+He almost smiled.
+Almost.

 ---